 The Company accounts for comprehensive income (loss) in accordance with ASC 220, "Comprehensive Income".
 Other comprehensive income (loss) generally represents all changes in shareholders' equity during the period except those resulting from investments by, or distributions to, shareholders and stock-based compensation of options.
-The Company's determined that its items of other comprehensive income (loss) relate to unrealized gains and losses on hedging contracts and foreign currency translation adjustments.
+The Company's items of other comprehensive income (loss) relate to unrealized gains and losses on hedging contracts and foreign currency translation adjustments.

-The following tables show the components of accumulated other comprehensive income (loss), as of December 31, 2021 and 2020:
+The following tables show the components of accumulated other comprehensive loss, as of December 31, 2022 and 2021: